sanket5792/BE-IT-Project/README.md

 train.py
 ```
 - #### [Intents.py](https://github.com/sanket5792/BE-IT-Project/blob/main/Project/intents.json)
->  Our dataset contents symptoms of disease and remedies of diseases.
+>  This is the dataset file which contains symptoms and medicine of diseases.
 - #### [Model.py](https://github.com/sanket5792/BE-IT-Project/blob/main/Project/model.py)
-> This file contains Feedforward neural network with two hidden layers.
+> This file contains Feedforward neural network algorithm.
 - #### [Train.py](https://github.com/sanket5792/BE-IT-Project/blob/main/Project/train.py)
-> In this file we trained our dataset by using techniques like Tokenization, Stemming, Bag of words and train NeuralNetwork.
+> In this file we applied Tokenization, Stemming, Bag of words on our dataset and trained that data using NeuralNetwork.
 - #### [Nltk_utils](https://github.com/sanket5792/BE-IT-Project/blob/main/Project/nltk_utils.py)
-> In this file we import a toolkit name nltk.utils for great pre trained models and corpus of data which makes text processing and analysis pretty quick and easy.We use Porter Stemmer algorithm.
+> In this file we import a toolkit name nltk.utils for great pre trained models and corpus of data which makes text processing and analysis pretty quick and easy.
+The algorithm that we used are Porter Stemmer, Tokenization, Bag of words.
 - #### [App.py](https://github.com/sanket5792/BE-IT-Project/blob/main/Project/app.py)
-> In this file we use  GUI library name Tkinter.
+> In this file we use a GUI library name Tkinter.
 Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

 ### 2. [Sem 7](https://github.com/sanket5792/BE-IT-Project/tree/main/SEM%207)
 ```